dean0x7d/pybinding/docs/tutorial/fields.rst

 Here `potential` is just a regular Python function, but we attached a pretty `@` decorator to it.
 The :func:`@onsite_energy_modifier <.onsite_energy_modifier>` decorator gives an ordinary function a few extra properties which we'll talk about later.
-For now, just keep in mind that this is required to mark a function as a *modifier* for use with Pybinding models.
+For now, just keep in mind that this is required to mark a function as a *modifier* for use with pybinding models.
 The `x` and `y` arguments are lattice site positions and the return value is the desired potential.
 Note the use of `np.sin` instead of `math.sin`.
 The `x` and `y` coordinates are `numpy` arrays, not individual numbers.
-This is true for all modifier arguments in Pybinding.
+This is true for all modifier arguments in pybinding.
 When you write modifier functions, make sure to always use `numpy` operations which work with arrays, unlike regular `math`.

 .. note::